callum-hart/mono/misc/documentation notes.md

 - The mono language is an extension of the [design pattern]().
 - Soley focussed on the [core concepts]() (improve overriding mechanism of CSS & make CSS easier to reason with).
 - As small as it can be - bloated projects are harder to consume!
 - Language designed to be:
 	- Unobtrusive
 	- Familiar
 	- Consistent

-## Compiled

-- Mono is a compiled language.
-- Brings several benefits:
-	- Enforce the design pattern
-	- Enforce the type system
-	- Assist the developer. *The elm folks are visibily enjoying [compilers as assistants]().
-Both in terms of onboarding beginners, and providing a delightful developer experience.*

 ## Proposed syntax

 - Types, modifiers and motives share the same construct.

+`cssProperty<notion>: cssValue;`

-- Each notion is wrapped in croccodiles, between the CSS property name, and the colon (before the CSS property value):
+- Notions are wrapped in croccodiles <> (between the CSS property name, and the colon that follows).
-- `cssProperty<notion>: cssValue;`
-- It's important each notion is easy to identify, and thus differentiate.
-- **Type:** `property<Type>: value;` - just the type keyword
-- **Modifier:** `property<@Modifier>: value;` - modifier keyword prefixed with @
-- **Motive:** `property<?Motive>: value;` - motive keyword prefixed with ?

 ### Types